-Learners often mix up these three concepts.
+Learners often mix up the verbs look, see and watch.
 Understanding the difference and using them correctly is a little tricky.
 Let’s see if I can clarify them for you….

 When we look at somebody or something there is a specific intention, a reason.
 We turn our eyes in a particular direction and focus on somebody or something.